 The programme brings together five leading European institutions in journalism and media education, combining the best academic research and teaching from the different national educational cultures.
 It offers the unique experience of studying in two European countries.
 You spend the first year in Aarhus, Denmark, and then transfer to another university to specialise in one of four distinct areas of journalism and media studies:

 - Media and Politics (University of Amsterdam)

 Media and Politics specialisation at the University of Amsterdam

-The curriculum rests on a joint foundational year in Denmark.
-During this year, students gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism, and learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.
+If you choose the Media and Politics specialisation, your second year will be at the University of Amsterdam.
+You will gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism.
+You will also learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.

-This Master's programme is not intended to provide practical training for students to become journalists.
-Rather, solidly founded in academic research, it is aimed at practising journalists and media professionals who wish to further develop their analytical perspective and operate at the cutting edge of their profession.
+Solidly founded in academic research, this Master's programme is aimed at practising journalists and media professionals who wish to further develop their analytical perspective and operate at the cutting edge of their profession.
+This programme is not intended to provide practical training for students to become journalists.

 Then the Master's programme in Journalism, Media and Globalisations the right Master's track for you!